 2. Teach mental math strategies by demonstrating that 5 + 6 is one higher than 5 + 5, (i.e., 5 + 5 = 10 and 5 + 6 = 11) or that 5 + 7 is two higher than 5 + 5 (i.e., 5 + 5 = 10 and 5 + 7 = 12).
 You can teach this concept using any set of doubles (e.g., 4 + 4 = 8 and 4 + 5 = 9).

 Thank you for visiting educationandbehavior.com.
 We provide free academic, behavioral, and social-emotional support for children.
-Browse our topics from the navigation bar above.
+Browse our topics from the menu button at the top left of the page!
 Receive our updates on Facebook!

 Massage Can Help with Sensory Needs and Anxiety

 - 12 Pros and Cons of Online Learning for Students